 LINK VIDEO PRODUCTIONS (may require purchase)

-Breaking the Cycles of Violence: The Latham Foundation’s pioneering 26-minute video for building community awareness and cross-training child protection, animal protection and domestic violence personnel.
+Breaking the Cycles of Violence: The Latham Foundation’s pioneering 22-minute video for building community awareness and cross-training child protection, animal protection and domestic violence personnel.
 Free.

 Pit Bull Fighting: What Every Cop Should Know: In the Line of Duty examines the growing problem of dog fighting, how it impacts other crimes, and strategies for law enforcement to put an end to it.

 LINK COALITION AND TV NEWS SEGMENTS ON THE LINK (free downloads)